laneesra/TextDetection/README.md

 # TextDetection
-Сomputer graphics course project for text detection.
+Project for text detection.
 The algorithm was offered by Yao in 2014.
 It is based on SWT and uses 2 stage classifier.

 ## Build
 To build project run ./build script.